Call for Papers

 Overview

-The HotCarbon Workshop on Sustainable Computer Systems aims to engage researchers and practitioners in a lively discussion on new ideas to improve the sustainability of computer systems.
+The Workshop on Sustainable Computer Systems aims to engage researchers and practitioners in a lively discussion on new ideas to improve the sustainability of computer systems.
 The research community has had a relentless focus on the implications of increased scale and raw performance of consumer devices, cloud systems and datacenters, as well as networks.
-We must address the negative aspects of computing’s proliferation – through innovative approaches to how we build, deploy, operate, and retire our creations.
-For example, software-driven hardware obsolescence that increases e-waste and embodied carbon suggests we must challenge computing’s endemic upgrade and throwaway practices and mindset.
+We must address the negative aspects of computing’s proliferation—through innovative approaches to how we build, deploy, operate, and retire our creations.
+For example, software-driven hardware obsolescence that increases e-waste and embodied carbon suggests we must challenge computing’s endemic upgrade and throwaway practices.

 Scope